linkoep/jekyll-now/_posts/2018-09-16-Hackathon.md

 even at 3am, was a wonderful experience, and it was a very well-organized and thoroughly enjoyable event.

-[^1]: I am writing this post in November because school has been super
+[^1]: I am writing this post in November because school is  super busy, but for
-	busy, but for ease of perspective, I shall pretend it was immediately after.
+	ease of perspective, I shall pretend it was immediately after.

 [^2]: Due to the nature of hackathons, this prezi screenshot is the best
 	overview image I have.
 Note the bottom right element was not implemented, but